Boston Bruins: Don Sweeney era (2015–present)

 During the 2018–19 season the Bruins finished the regular season in second place in the division with a 49–24–9 overall record.
-During the trade deadline the team acquired Charlie Coyle and Marcus Johansson.
-In the first round of the 2019 Stanley Cup playoffs, as in the previous season, they faced the Maple Leafs, defeating them in seven games.
-In a six-game series, the Bruins defeated the Columbus Blue Jackets in the second round, and advanced to the Eastern Conference Finals for the first time since 2013.
-The Bruins would later win the Eastern Conference Finals by sweeping out the Carolina Hurricanes in four games, thus winning the Prince of Wales Trophy and advancing to the 2019 Stanley Cup Finals for the third time in 10 years.
-They faced the St. Louis Blues in a rematch of the 1970 Stanley Cup Finals.
-This time however, the Blues would emerge victorious, winning in seven games.
+During the trade deadline, the team acquired Charlie Coyle and Marcus Johansson.
+In the first round of the 2019 Stanley Cup playoffs, they faced the Maple Leafs again, defeating them in seven games.
+In a six-game series, the Bruins defeated the Columbus Blue Jackets in the second round and advanced to the conference finals for the first time since 2013.
+The Bruins won the conference finals by sweeping out the Carolina Hurricanes in four games, thus winning the Prince of Wales Trophy and advancing to the 2019 Stanley Cup Final for the third time in 10 years.
+They faced the St. Louis Blues in a rematch of the 1970 Stanley Cup Final.
+However, this time the Blues emerged victorious, winning in seven games.

 During the 2019–20 season, the Bruins consistently had the best record in the Atlantic Division and were near the top of the league.
 During the trade deadline, they acquired Ondrej Kase and Nick Ritchie, both from the Anaheim Ducks, in two separate trades.
 On March 12, 2020, the NHL season was paused due to the COVID-19 pandemic.
 At the time of the pause, the Bruins were first overall in the league, with 100 points.
-On May 26, Commissioner Gary Bettman announced that the 2019–20 regular season was completed, and that the league would resume with the playoffs.
+On May 26, Commissioner Gary Bettman announced that the 2019–20 regular season was completed and that the league would resume with the playoffs.
 The Bruins were awarded the Presidents' Trophy for the second time in a decade, while David Pastrnak's 48 goals made him the first Bruin to win the Maurice "Rocket" Richard Trophy, which he shared with Alexander Ovechkin.
 During the 2020 Stanley Cup playoffs, the Bruins won the first round against the Carolina Hurricanes in five games, but lost to the Tampa Bay Lightning in the second round, also in five games.

-In the 2020–21 season, the Bruins made the 2021 playoffs, where they defeated the Washington Capitals in five games, but lost to the New York Islanders in six games.
-In the next season, the Bruins clinched the 2022 playoffs as a wild card, but were defeated by the Hurricanes in seven games.
+Prior to the beginning of the 2020–21 season, Zdeno Chara left as a free agent, signing with the Washington Capitals.
+Patrice Bergeron was named captain shortly afterwards.
+As they neared the trade deadline, the Bruins made a trade with the Buffalo Sabres for Taylor Hall and Curtis Lazar.
+The Bruins made the 2021 playoffs, where they defeated the Capitals in five games but lost to the New York Islanders in six games.
+In the 2021–22 offseason, goaltender Tuukka Rask underwent hip surgery as a free agent.
+To offset the goaltender loss, they signed free agent Linus Ullmark.
+However, after signing a one-year deal in January 2022, Rask retired in February.
+The Bruins clinched the 2022 playoffs as the first wild card team but were defeated by the Hurricanes in seven games.
 Following the season, head coach Cassidy was fired.
-They then hired Jim Montgomery, previously the head coach of the Dallas Stars, as their next head coach on July 3, 2022.
+They then hired Jim Montgomery, previously the head coach of the Dallas Stars, as their next head coach.